ip-tools/patzilla/README.rst

 - REST API.
 Through the extensive REST API, all functionality is available to 3rd-party systems.
   Deep integration has no limits.

 - Sharing.
-Well-designed collaboration features allow efficient sharing of information with your colleagues, even across the boundaries of in-house systems.
+Well-designed collaboration features allow efficient sharing of information with your colleagues and partners, even across the boundaries of in-house systems.

 - Multitenancy.
 The software can operate on behalf of different vendors.
 It's easy to apply custom branding.